Table of Contents

 When students can’t find healthcare providers who resemble them, their beliefs and their culture, the lack of diversity can prevent them from getting the healthcare they need.

 Today, 13.4% of the U.S. population identify as Black or African American.
 Of those, more than 17% reported having a mental illness in the past year.
 That’s over 7.8 million people.
 In higher ed, research published in the Journal of Adolescent Health found that 40% of Black college students requested campus health services.
 And yet, only 11.7% of staff working at college counseling centers are Black.
 In the medical field, only 5% of physicians are Black.
 This leaves a large gap in healthcare for Black and African American people.
-With a full-time care team comprised of 50% providers who are Professionals of Color and 70% female, TimelyMD is committed to offering a telehealth experience that enables students to choose the right provider at the right time.
+With a care team comprised of 50% providers who are Professionals of Color and/or female, TimelyMD is committed to offering a telehealth experience that enables students to choose the right provider at the right time.

 The healthcare impact of COVID-19